Viewing and Downloading Slow Query Logs

 - The download link is valid for 5 minutes.
 After the download link expires, a message is displayed indicating that the download link has expired.
 If you need to redownload the log, click OK.

-- The downloaded log file contains only the logs of the primary node.
+- The downloaded log file contains only the logs of the primary node or a read replica.

 - The system automatically loads the downloading preparation tasks.
 The loading duration is determined by the log file size and network environment.